ok-reza/1.2_final_polish/README.md

 "MPE" was added to the names of presets tagged wtih MPE which are intended to be played with an MPE MIDI controller.
 Saumur Piano is a public piano that sits outside all summer next to the Loire.
 Samples were recorded by hand and used to make the preset.
 Frances2 was made by shoshin's 8 year old daughter.

 ## Metamere Preset Notes
-**Vsco Percussion Sampler Kit** is an eclectic and useful collection of public domain orchestral samples (https://versilian-studios.com/vsco-community/), taken from a larger set, cleaned, leveled, and converted as necessary to work well on the Deluge and with each other.
+**Vsco Percussion Sampler Kit** is an eclectic and useful collection of public domain orchestral samples (https://versilian-studios.com/vsco-community/), taken from a much larger set, cleaned, leveled, and converted as necessary to work well on the Deluge and with each other.
 Various wood, metal, traditional, folk, and other exotic sounds.

 **Meld Arp** is designed for ambient music, and its rate depends on the song tempo.
 It slowly cycles between being more dull and quiet at the bottom of the cycle to more crisp and loud at the top.
 The mod wheel and/or aftertouch can be used to manually boost it and open the filter.
 Because it uses a wavetable for the oscillator, you can adjust the timbre using custom 2 and 3.